tomwbond/levystag/script.md

 **Second Witch:**
 “A crown of madness, leaves and twigs,
-To guide thee through this night of jigs.”
+To guide thee through this night of jigs.

-**Third Witch:**
-“A night where sense is lost to folly,
+A night where sense is lost to folly,
 Where merry-making turns most jolly!”

 *The Witches place the absurd crown on Hamlet’s head.
 He looks bewildered, glancing at the other characters for some explanation.*